-In addition to the instruments described above, we have used tests for reading and writing readiness, math skills, creativity, balance skills, motor skills, stress level testing (cortisol and alpha amylasis) and physical activity monitoring by Polar activity monitors.
-The original instruments of Observation and Child Evaluation were developed in 1997 (see Reunamo 2007).
+In addition to the instruments described above, we have used tests for reading and writing readiness, math skills, creativity, balance skills, motor skills, stress level testing (cortisol and alpha amylasis), and physical activity monitoring by Polar activity monitors.
+The original instruments of Observation and Child Evaluation were developed in 1984 (see Reunamo, 1986).
+The instruments were enhanced in 1997 (see Reunamo 2009).
 They were further developed with the help of the Taiwanese team (especially Hui-Chun Lee, Li-Chen Wang and Rosalind Wu, see https://blogs.helsinki.fi/orientate/taiwanese-team/).

 The interview tool for children’s social orientations was first developed by Jyrki Reunamo (1986, 1990, 1998).
 The Taiwanese team (especially Hui-Chun Lee, Li-chen Wang, Rosalind Wu,Wann-Yi Mau and Chao-Jung Lin) have participated in developing and testing the interview tool.
 The pictures of the interview tool have been produced by Tzung Ying Li.
-The key for interpreting children’s orientations was done by Jyrki Reunamo and Outi Tirkkonen.
+The key for interpreting children’s orientations was done by Jyrki Reunamo and Outi Tirkkonen in 2010.
 In 2014 several items were updated.
 Among the revisors have been Hui-Chun Lee, Teemu Nikkola and several city of Helsinki Kindergarten teachers.

 The standard data collection in the observation is based on random sampling, including all activities in the class, for example, teaching, eating, play, outdoors, care and rest.